ManticoreGamesInc/platform-documentation/src/tutorials/art/environmental_art.md

 ## Generating Foliage

-The Object Generator is a way to take any object, and let Core place several copies of on the terrain, according to customizable settings.
+The Object Generator is a way to take any object and let Core place several copies of on the terrain, according to customizable settings.

 ### Duplicate the Water Object